trys/trysv4/content/blog/sergey.md

 ## Slot fallback content

 The final Sergey feature (for now!) is 'default slots' or 'slot fallbacks'.
-Wherever you've used a slot, you can provide some default content that'll be used if you don't provide slot content as shown above.
+Wherever you've used a slot, you can provide some default content that'll be shown if you don't provide slot content.
 Let's go for a `<head>` example, and create a default `<title>` tag:

 ```html
 <!-- /_imports/head.html -->